rbur482418/rbur482418/README.md

 ### Hi there 👋

+I'm currently working on Tech Elevator's bootcamp.
+It's a lot of fun so far!
+I'm learning formal logic, javaScript, java, and so much more!
+Ask me about existential philosophy or metaethics before programming and development questsions.
+My pronouns are any/all.
+I tend to prefer they/it but he/she as well as any neopronouns are fine as well.
+Fun fact: everything is a subset of the mind...at least from my perspective.

 <!--
 **rbur482418/rbur482418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.